-Looking forward, MacDonald is set for another groundbreaking collaboration in which he plans to use poetry to explore intersectional narratives about human rights, migration, gun violence prevention, climate issues, and racial justice.
-By creating art songs for bass-baritone voice and piano, complemented by guest instrumentalists, MacDonald seeks to enhance societal impact through the universal power of music.
+A current project combines poetry and music to explore themes of human rights, migration, gun violence prevention, climate change, and racial justice.
+Through art songs for bass-baritone and piano, enhanced by guest instrumentalists, MacDonald aims to catalyze societal reflection and change.

 Downloadable Bios & Photos: